 All first-time freshman students who matriculate fall semester participate in the Freshman Seminar Program.
-Students meet in small groups with an assigned faculty advisor for a required onehour Freshman Seminar for the first five weeks of the fall semester.
+Students select a topical seminar designed by faculty advisors to interest and involve students as they begin their college experience.
+Students meet in small groups with an assigned faculty advisor for a required Freshman Seminar during the first five weeks of the fall semester, for which they earn one credit hour.
 The faculty advisor also meets with students individually for academic advising.
 A returning student peer advisor is assigned to a group and maintains one-on-one contact with each freshman to assist with the transition to college life.
-This program provides new college students with the opportunity to interactbeyond the residence hall and traditional classroom setting-with each other, with a faculty member, and with a returning student during the first semester of enrollment is offered to students who study selected aspects of the rich and varied career of the 31st president of the United States.
+This program provides new college students with the opportunity to interactbeyond the residence hall and traditional classroom setting-with each other, with a faculty member, and with a returning student during the first semester of enrollment.